Private, In-Home Tutoring in Southport, New York

-SchoolTutoring Academy’s tutoring programs for Southport students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Southport, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Residents of the Town of Southport will attend the Elmira City School District (ECSD).
 The ECSD’s curriculum follows the guidelines proposed by the New York State Education Department (NYSED).
 These benchmarks include the Common Core State Standards (CCSS), which focus particularly on instruction for English language arts and mathematics.
 Each curriculum guide prepares students for subsequent grade levels, with the ultimate goal being college and career readiness.